Donate

 Despite popular belief, hypoallergenic cats don’t exist.
 All cats produce allergens, no matter their breed, age or sex.
 Even hairless cats produce Fel d 1, the major cat allergen.
 The allergen that is produced in the cat’s saliva is spread onto skin and hair during grooming, and even hairless cats will shed dander (dead skin cells) with allergen on it.

-Should I keep my cat if I'm allergic to it?
+Should I keep my cat if I'm allergic to them?

 There is not a single correct answer to this question.
 But before you decide whether to keep your cat, you must make sure that it is your cat causing the allergic reaction.
 You don't want to go through the stress and upset of rehoming a much loved pet if your allergic reaction is caused by dust mites.